john-cd/rust_howto/bk/later/categories/os_freebsd-apis/index.md

 Bindings to FreeBSD-specific APIs.

 Most standard Rust code that runs on other Unix-like systems (Linux, macOS) will work on FreeBSD without modification.
 For general system programming tasks (file I/O, networking, processes), the standard library is usually sufficient.
 If you need to use FreeBSD-specific system calls, FFI will be necessary.
-Be careful with `unsafe` code and consult the FreeBSD documentation.
+Be careful with [`unsafe`](https://doc.rust-lang.org/std/keyword.unsafe.html)↗{{hi:unsafe}} code and consult the FreeBSD documentation.

 ## General and Unix-like System Calls